 - The community has indicated in the survey responses that it highly values the greenspace within the Parish and so any proposed development should be accommodated within the available Brownfield areas wherever possible.
-Greenfield development is to be discouraged unless a specific need has been proven to greatly benefit the Community. - The community are willing to accept some small-scale Brownfield, or infill, developments. - The plan should influence the design and type of any new developments, in accordance with Wiltshire Council's Core Strategy Policy 57: Ensuring High Quality Design and Place Shaping. - Developments of affordable housing, also bringing vacant or derelict housing back into use, should be encouraged.
+Greenfield development is to be discouraged unless it can be for a recognised exception or for a specific need that benefits the local community. - The community are willing to accept some small-scale Brownfield, or infill, developments. - The plan should influence the design and type of any new developments, in accordance with Wiltshire Council's Core Strategy Policy 57: Ensuring High Quality Design and Place Shaping. - Developments of affordable housing, also bringing vacant or derelict housing back into use, should be encouraged.